iamjohnmills/journal/site/pages/90s-shapes/markdown.md

 {{#preview}}example.html{{/preview}}

 In this example, I found some random SVG paths around the internet for use here.
-I put mine in a shapes object that keeps track of the svg as a string, as well as how many I want to render it.
+I put mine in a shapes object as a string along with how many I want to render.

 I then loop through them and use the random function heavily.
 Math.random generates a random decimal number between 0 and 1.
-By multiplying by a max amount we can get a number between 0 and the max.
-I use two container tags to store the shape and the svg elements in order to apply a drop-shadow that isn't affected by the rotation.
+By multiplying by a max amount I can get a number between 0 and the max.
+I use two container tags to store the shape and the SVG elements in order to apply a drop-shadow that isn't affected by the rotation.